Skip to content

 Formatting results

-Results must be strings; the contents of the string are up to you (JSON, error codes, plain text, etc.).
+Results must be strings, and the string content is up to you (JSON, error codes, plain text, etc.).
 The model will interpret the string as needed.

-If your tool call has no return value (e.g., send_email), simply return a string to indicate success or failure (e.g., "success").
+If your tool call has no return value (e.g., send_email), simply return a string indicating success or failure (e.g., "success").

-After appending results to your input, you can send them back to the model for a final response.
+After appending results to your input, you can send them back to the model to get the final response.

 Python